-- Launch VeraCrypt - Go into Settings: - Settings > Performance/driver options > Encrypt RAM - System > Settings > Security > Clear keys from memory if a new device is inserted - System > Settings > Windows > Enable Secure Desktop - Select System - Select Encrypt System Partition/Drive - Select Normal (Simple) - Select Single-Boot - Select AES as encryption Algorithm (click the test button if you want to compare the speeds) - Select SHA-512 as hash Algorithm (because why not) - Enter a strong passphrase (longer the better, remember Appendix A2: Guidelines for passwords and passphrases) - Collect some entropy by randomly moving your cursor around until the bar is full - Click Next as the Generated Keys screen
+- Launch VeraCrypt - Go into Settings: - Settings > Performance/driver options > Encrypt RAM - System > Settings > Security > Clear keys from memory if a new device is inserted - System > Settings > Windows > Enable Secure Desktop

-- To rescue disk or not rescue disk, well that is up to you.
+- Select System - Select Encrypt System Partition/Drive - Select Normal (Simple) - Select Single-Boot - Select AES as encryption Algorithm (click the test button if you want to compare the speeds) - Select SHA-512 as hash Algorithm (because why not) - Enter a strong passphrase (longer the better, remember Appendix A2: Guidelines for passwords and passphrases) - Collect some entropy by randomly moving your cursor around until the bar is full - Click Next as the Generated Keys screen - To rescue disk or not rescue disk, well that is up to you.
 We recommend making one (just in case), just make sure to store it outside your encrypted drive (USB key for instance or wait and see the end of this guide for guidance on safe backups).
-This rescue disk will not store your passphrase and you will still need it to use it. - Wipe mode: - If you have no sensitive data yet on this laptop, select None - If you have sensitive data on an SSD, Trim alone should take care of $it^{356}$ but we would recommend one pass (random data) just to be sure. - If you have sensitive data on an HDD, there is no Trim, and we Swould recommend at least 1-pass. - Test your setup.
+This rescue disk will not store your passphrase and you will still need it to use it. - Wipe mode: - If you have no sensitive data yet on this laptop, select None - If you have sensitive data on an SSD, Trim alone should take care of $it{35^2}$ but we would recommend one pass (random data) just to be sure. - If you have sensitive data on an HDD, there is no Trim, and we Swould recommend at least 1-pass. - Test your setup.
 Veracrypt will now reboot your system to test the bootloader before encryption.
-This test must pass for encryption to go forward. - After your computer rebooted and the test is passed.
-You will be prompted by Veracrypt to start the encryption process. - Start the encryption and wait for it to complete. - You are done, skip Route B and go to the next steps.
+This test must pass for encryption to go forward.